 10. Nyungwe, Rwanda

-High altitudes and closed canopies of mountainous tropical rainforest provide sa wonderful array of flora and fauna, large mammals and primates at Nyungwe Forest National Park, as well as opportunities to walk through tea plantations.
+High altitudes and closed canopies of mountainous tropical rainforest provide a wonderful array of flora and fauna, large mammals and primates at Nyungwe Forest National Park, as well as opportunities to walk through tea plantations on your Rwanda trips.

 Stay: Nyungwe Forest Lodge, for a tea plantation experience right on the edge of this biodiverse landscape.
 When you’re not enjoying a relaxing brew, you can be out chimpanzee trekking or spotting other primates and the wonderful waterfalls and swamps of the forest.